sapegin/jest-cheat-sheet/Readme.md

 This will verify the presense of at least one assertion per test case.
 It also plays nice with more specific `expect.assertions(3)` declarations.

+In addition, you can enforce it globally, across all test files (instead of having to repeat per file) by adding the exact same line into one of the scripts referenced by the `setupFilesAfterEnv` configuration option.
+(For example, `setupTests.ts` and that is referenced via a `setupFilesAfterEnv: ['<rootDir>/setupTests.ts']` entry in `jest.config.ts`.)

 ### async/await

 ```js